dasgupta002/dasgupta002/README.md

 ### Heylo👋!

-> I am a web wizard down to earth. <br>
+> I am a web wizard down to earth.\
-> I also love to read about machine learning and blockchain regularly on Medium and DEV forums! <br>
+> I also love to read about machine learning and blockchain regularly on Medium and DEV forums!\
 > Currently I am learning React Native!

 * :heart: I love tech, litrature and Beatles!